🍽 RiskyEats

 Most-improved scoring compares prior-window HP plus critical violation counts with recent-window HP plus critical counts.
 The percent-better badge reflects the drop between those windows, while the adjacent count badge shows the before-to-after violation totals that produced it.

-Chronic Score
+Chronic Risk Score (180-Day)

 Callback Overdue Severity